SeonShaji/Assignment-1-Build-your-own-binary/README.md

 ## Tasks (Easy)

 ### 1. Rectangle
-Note: Flipping a right angle triangle produces a kite instead of a rectangle
+Note: Flipping a right angle triangle produces a kite, not a rectangle

 ### 2. Cat/Fox
 <details>